Physics A Level

 If you studied double science a 6,6 and a 6 for GCSE Maths

-Students are strongly advised to take Maths A-level where a 6 in GCSE maths is the entry requirement
+Students are strongly advised to take Maths A-level where a 6 in GCSE maths is the entry requirement.
+Most engineering and physics degrees require A level physics AND A level maths as part of their entry requirements

 AQA Physics A Level Specification at a glance